mariomac/pipes/README.md

 With the low-level API, you can instantiate each node and connect it manually.
 It is simple and efficient for Graphs whose structure is known at code time.

+For illustrative examples, you can have a look to the [basic low-level example](./examples/lowlevel-basic) and the [first chapter of the step-by-step tutorial](./examples/tutorial).

 ## Graph high-level API

 The High-Level API is aimed for graphs whose structure might be specified at runtime